 The Gerber Foundation is not related to Gerber Products Company in any way.
 The Foundation is a private, independent foundation.

 Concept papers are due June 1 and December 1 of each year.
 Determination of interest is generally made within three weeks.
-Notification will be made to the contacts provided via email.

 The Concept paper provides a brief summary of the project, enabling the Foundation to assess how well the proposed research fits with the Foundation’s interests.
 Papers will be evaluated to determine the relevance of the proposed project to the Foundation’s programs and to provide advice on whether to submit a full proposal.

 - A cover letter written by a senior officer of the applying organization or from the department chair to which the principal investigator is assigned.
 The letter should include a brief introduction to the investigator(s), the goals of their research, and why they believe this project is a fit with The Gerber Foundation.

 - Project title